Call for Abstract

-- Track 7-1Surgery
+- Track 6-1Surgery

-- Track 7-2Radiation therapy
+- Track 6-2Radiation therapy

-- Track 7-3Chemotherapy
+- Track 6-3Chemotherapy

-- Track 7-4Targeted therapy
+- Track 6-4Targeted therapy

-- Track 7-5Immunotherapy
+- Track 6-5Immunotherapy

-- Track 7-6Hormonal therapy
+- Track 6-6Hormonal therapy

-- Track 7-7Angiogenesis inhibitors
+- Track 6-7Angiogenesis inhibitors

-- Track 7-8Synthetic lethality
+- Track 6-8Synthetic lethality

 There are various types of nurse care associated with cancer treatments.
 Authority medical attendants, Ward medical care takers, Community medical care takers, Specialist palliative care medical attendants, Marie Curie Cancer Care Nurses.
 Authority attendants work primarily in doctor's facilities; however, some give mind in the patient's home.
 They may have some expertise in a particular malignancy for instance bosom, lung, head and neck disease, or a specific treatment, for instance chemotherapy.
 Community attendants give an extensive variety of nursing care including helping patients when they leave clinic, taking out fastens, wiping wounds and giving out some prescription at home.
 Authority palliative care medical care takers have skill in overseeing torment and different manifestations and can offer help for individuals with growth and their families The propelled Oncology Nurse is ace's readied nurture with learning and limit in a scope of danger nursing.
 Every single medicinal overseer moves along a path from students to ace.
 It is seen that, paying little regard to paying little mind to the likelihood that a generalist, particular oncology or pushed Oncology Nurse, each individual therapeutic chaperon will experience along these lines from beginners to ace.

-- Track 8-1Anticipatory Grieving
+- Track 7-1Anticipatory Grieving

-- Track 8-2Altered Nutrition
+- Track 7-2Altered Nutrition

-- Track 8-3Fluid Volume
+- Track 7-3Fluid Volume

-- Track 8-4Risk for Infection
+- Track 7-4Risk for Infection

-- Track 9-1Drug designing
+- Track 8-2Tumor biology

-- Track 9-2Genetic and Molecular mechanisms
+- Track 8-3Biomarkers and diagnostics

-- Track 9-3Carcinogenesis
+- Track 8-4Cancer Vaccines

 Epigenetics deals with the study of heritable changes in gene, that does not include changes to the basic DNA arrangement - an adjustment in phenotype without an adjustment in genotype - which influences how cells read the genes.
 The study of epigenetic modifications to the Cancer cells genome is called Cancer Epigenetics, that does not bring a change in the nucleotide sequence.